 Some ophthalmologists choose to undergo additional fellowship training, specializing in areas such as glaucoma, the cornea, retinal conditions, or pediatric ophthalmology.
 These specialists are equipped to handle complex eye conditions and perform intricate surgeries involving delicate eye structures.

-Ophthalmologists are responsible for diagnosing, preventing, and treating various eye conditions and visual issues.
+Ophthalmologists diagnose, prevent, and treat various eye conditions and visual issues.
 Subspecialist ophthalmologists often focus on specific conditions, including:

 Apart from addressing eye and vision concerns, ophthalmologists can also recognize symptoms of conditions indirectly related to the eyes, enabling appropriate referrals for comprehensive care.
 Many ophthalmologists actively participate in scientific research to understand the causes of eye conditions and develop potential cures.